MicrosoftDocs/sdk-api/sdk-api-src/content/accctrl/ns-accctrl-_inherited_fromw.md

 ---
-UID: NS:accctrl._INHERITED_FROMW
-title: "_INHERITED_FROMW"
-author: windows-sdk-content
-description: Provides information about an object's inherited access control entry (ACE).
+UID: The unique id of the API.
+title: The title of the API.
+author: Authoring type of the API(ie windows-driver-content)
+description: Description of API
-old-location: security\inherited_from.htm
+old-location:
-old-project: SecAuthZ
+old-project:
-ms.assetid: 6839f67a-6c72-406d-b55e-bc366aaad107
-ms.author: windowssdkdev
-ms.date: 05/22/2018
-ms.keywords: "*PINHERITED_FROMW, INHERITED_FROM, INHERITED_FROM structure [Security], INHERITED_FROMA, INHERITED_FROMW, PINHERITED_FROM, PINHERITED_FROM structure pointer [Security], _INHERITED_FROMA, _INHERITED_FROMW, accctrl/INHERITED_FROM, accctrl/INHERITED_FROMA, accctrl/INHERITED_FROMW, accctrl/PINHERITED_FROM, security.inherited_from"
-ms.prod: windows
-ms.technology: windows-sdk
-ms.topic: struct
-req.header: accctrl.h
-req.include-header:
-req.target-type: Windows
-req.target-min-winverclnt: Windows XP [desktop apps only] req.target-min-winversvr: Windows Server 2003 [desktop apps only] req.kmdf-ver: req.umdf-ver:
-req.ddi-compliance:
-req.unicode-ansi: INHERITED_FROMW (Unicode) and INHERITED_FROMA (ANSI)
-req.idl:
+ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance: req.unicode-ansi: req.idl:
 req.max-support:
 req.namespace:
 req.assembly:
 req.type-library:
-tech.root:
-req.typenames: INHERITED_FROMW, *PINHERITED_FROMW
-topic_type:
--	APIRef
--	kbSyntax
- - apiref
-:
-api_type:
--	HeaderDef
- - HeaderDef
-:
-api_location:
--	AccCtrl.h
- - accctrl.h
-:
-api_name:
--	INHERITED_FROM
--	INHERITED_FROMA
--	INHERITED_FROMW
- - _ACCESS_MODE
-:
-product: Windows
-targetos: Windows
- - _MULTIPLE_TRUSTEE_OPERATION
-:
- - _PROGRESS_INVOKE_SETTING
-:
- - _SE_OBJECT_TYPE
-:
- - _TRUSTEE_FORM
-:
- - _TRUSTEE_TYPE
-:
-req.lib:
-req.dll:
- - _ACTRL_ACCESS_ENTRYA
-:
- - _ACTRL_ACCESS_ENTRYW
-:
- - _ACTRL_ACCESS_ENTRY_LISTA
-:
- - _ACTRL_ACCESS_ENTRY_LISTW
-:
- - _ACTRL_ALISTA
-:
- - _ACTRL_ALISTW
-:
- - _ACTRL_PROPERTY_ENTRYA
-:
- - _ACTRL_PROPERTY_ENTRYW
-:
- - _EXPLICIT_ACCESS_A
-:
- - _EXPLICIT_ACCESS_W
-:
- - _INHERITED_FROMA
-:
- - _INHERITED_FROMW
-:
 ---

 # _INHERITED_FROMW structure